Mixed formulation of the Poisson equation with a block-preconditioner/solver # noqa

 pc_sigma.setFactorSolverType("superlu_dist")

-assert reason > 0, f"Krylov solver has not converged {reason}."
+assert converged_reason > 0, f"Krylov solver has not converged, reason: {converged_reason}."

 We save the solution u